garrettwelson/blog/about/index.md

 - Travel ✈️ (most recently a cross-country road trip from Massachusetts to the Bay)
 - Baking 🥖
 - Walking/hiking 🚶‍♀️

-### politics

-I began in high school/college as a fairly mainstream liberal/democrat and did a lot of electoral work for campaigns in MA including Elizabeth Warren's successful 2012 Senate race.
-Over time, my views shifted significantly further to the left and I now identify as a Democratic Socialist and am a dues-paying member of the DSA.
-A few things I believe strongly in are:

-- Black Lives Matter ✊🏿 and policing/mass incarceration need to be abolished and replaced with an entirely new system of restorative justice and community-led accountability.
-- Any pregnant person who needs or wants one should have easy, safe, free, and legal access to abortion services.
-- Queer 🏳️‍🌈 and trans 🏳️‍⚧️ people are lovely, valid, and deserve full legal and social equality
-- Climate change is a clear and present existential threat to humanity and we need to pursue vast, radical social changes to fight it
-- Healthcare should be 100% free at the point of service to anyone seeking it and no aspect of the healthcare system should be private or generate profits